 Part II.
 The Foundations of Church Street South Housing

 In New Haven, Mayor Richard Lee’s Redevelopment Agency, headed by Edward Logue, coordinated with the Connecticut DOT to plan highway construction and urban redevelopment in the center of the City.
 With 1955’s Church Street Project (Figure 1), the Redevelopment Agency sought to demolish a large swath of the city center between the Green and Union Station (Figure 2).
-At the time, the area was populated with mixed-use commercial buildings, warehouses, wholesale markets, small homes, and a dense network of irregular streets.
+In the mid-20th century, the area was populated with mixed-use commercial buildings, warehouses, wholesale markets, small homes, and a dense network of irregular streets.
 To replace this viable though declining area, city planners envisioned an indoor shopping mall along the Green, Downtown parking garages, highway ramps, office buildings, a civic center, a police headquarters, and a high school, medical buildings, and commercial park lining a new boulevard extending from Church Street to Union Avenue.
-In total, 707 households in the Church Street area were displaced and most of the redevelopment projects were eventually realized except for the commercial park, which hadn’t attracted the necessary investors to develop the site.
+In total, 707 households in the Church Street area were relocated and most of the redevelopment projects were eventually realized except for the commercial park, which hadn’t attracted the necessary investors to develop the site.